 And this was in 2012, mind you!

-This was early 2000s when dot com bubble had already paved its way to transform how we ‘seek’ information.
+This was the early 2000s when the dot com bubble had already paved its way to transform how we ‘seek’ information.

-In 2020, to quench the thirst of understanding digital marketing, this article’s intention is to present the contextual relevance of digital marketing for both business as well as learning goals.
+In 2020, to quench the thirst for understanding digital marketing, this article intends to present the contextual relevance of digital marketing for both business and learning goals.

-So, the article has been divided into 2 sections.
+So, the article has been divided into two sections.

-- The 1st section talks about the early days of internet, which laid grounds for digital marketing.
+- The 1st section talks about the early days of the Internet, which laid grounds for digital marketing.